Impact Assessment Analyst

 - Knowledge of Google Suites required

-- Experience with spatial analysis tools (ArcGIS/Tableau) encouraged
+- Experience with spatial analysis tools (ArcGIS/Tableau) required

 - Experience with online survey software (Qualtrics), Google Data Studio, and databases (TAPS Database) encouraged